janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-address-type: "intranet"`.
 Internal SLBs are free.

+Summary: Alibaba CPI and SLB seems to support mixed protocol Services, and the pricing is not based on the number of protocols per Service.

 #### AWS

-The AWS CPI does not support other protocol than TCP for load balancers.
+The AWS CPI does not support other protocol in the Service definition than TCP for load balancers.
+Beside that the AWS CPI looks for annotations on the Service to determine whether TCP, TLS or HTTP(S) listener should be created in the AWS ELB for a configured Service port.

+AWS Classic LB supports TCP,TLS, and HTTP(S) protocols behind the same IP address.

-If this restriction were removed from the AWS CPI then AWS NLB could support TCP and UDP protocols behind the same IP address.
-An NLB Listener can be configured to listen both on TCP and UDP protocols.
+AWS Network LB supports TCP/TLS and UDP protocols behind the same IP address.
+As we can see, UDP cannot be utilized currently, due to the limitation in the AWS CPI.

-NLB targets also support the PROXY protocol.

-HTTP support would require AWS ALB, but that LB type does not support TCP or UDP, i.e. the usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.
+If NLB is used the HTTP(S) support would require AWS Application LB, but on the other hand that LB type does not support TCP or UDP, i.e. the usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.

-From pricing perspective the AWS NLB has the following model: https://aws.amazon.com/elasticloadbalancing/pricing/ It is rather usage based than "number of protocols" based, though it is true that TCP and UDP has separated quotas in the pricing units.
+From pricing perspective the AWS NLB and the CLB have the following models: https://aws.amazon.com/elasticloadbalancing/pricing/ Both are rather usage based than "number of protocols" based, though it is true that in case of NLB TCP, UDP and TLS has separated quotas in the pricing units.

-A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
+A user can ask for an internal Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
 So far the author could not find any difference in the usage and pricing of those when compared to the external LBs - except the pre-requisite of a private subnet on which the LB can be deployed.

+Summary: AWS CPI is the current bottleneck with its TCP-only limitation.

 #### Azure